Kira Talent

-Kira Talent is a Canadian start-up company.
-The company operates a cloud-based holistic admissions assessment platform designed for use by academic admissions departments to assess and enroll students.
-Organizations are able to create a customized assessment and record video questions, receive candidate responses, and evaluate the responses virtually within the platform.
-Presently, Kira Talent’s office is located in Toronto and the CEO is Emilie Cushman.
+Kira Talent is a Canadian education technology company headquartered in Toronto.
+It is an online video platform used by universities for admissions interviews.

 History

-Kira Talent was founded in 2012 by Emilie Cushman and Konrad Listwan It was named the Most Outstanding Venture among the Next 36 (Canada’s Entrepreneurial Leadership Initiative) participants of 2012.
-The Next 36 Program provided seed capital and mentorship.

-Kira Talent's founder and CEO, Emilie Cushman, was named to the 2019 Forbes 30 Under 30 for Education.
+Kira Talent was founded in 2012 by Emilie Cushman and Konrad Listwan.
+It was named the Most Outstanding Venture among the Next 36 entrepreneurial initiative participants of 2012.
+As of 2016, Kira Talent had raised $8 million in funding.
+In 2019, Cushman, was named to the Forbes 30 Under 30 for Education.

-Product

 Kira Talent’s cloud-based applicant assessment platform was introduced as an alternative to in-person and phone interviews.
 The interviewer records their questions over video and sends them over to candidates with an established deadline.
-After viewing each question, an interviewee has an allotted amount of time to think over the query, after which the webcam turns on and another specified time frame is given for a response.
-Questions can invite timed written or timed video responses.
+After viewing each question, an interviewee has an allotted amount of time to consider the query, after which the webcam turns on and they have a limited amount of time to record a response.
 After applicants have responded the reviewers can log-in to see, rank, share, and compare the results.